Tuesday, June 17, 2025

 I can't remember if it was Nigel or Anttu but one, or both of them, took turns explaining this bird's breeding strategy.
 The female bird is somewhat more brightly colored.

-There are many on-line site where you can read about the Eurasian Dotteral and its mating strategies.
+There are many on-line sites where photos of the Eurasian Dotteral and its mating strategies are discussed.
 I'm not a Birds of the World subscriber, but for those who are it's probably a satisfying deep dive. eBird also has a good write-up with a good range map.
 There are many others.
-Nigel commented that Eurasian Dotterels have a very long migration.

-The departed female Dotterels can travel quite far to their next breeding sites.
-The male will stay behind and take care of his offspring.
-I am guilty of anthropomorphism, not always but occasionally, when it's something that really appeals to me.
+The paper above suggests that the female Dotterel may remain in the same area and breed with another male.
+However, both Nigel and Anttu suggested that the departed female Dotterels can travel quite far to their next breeding sites.
+The male will stay behind to incubate and take care of his offspring.
+I am guilty of anthropomorphism, not always but occasionally, especially when it's something that really appeals to me.
 This was one of those things.
 One of the trip members was a wildlife biologist who had done a lot of work with birds, although they were not her area of expertise.
 We often sat together in the rear seat of the van.
 I admitted to my anthropomorphism and commented how content the male Dotterel appeared on his nest.
 Contentment is a human emotion.
-But, she agreed with me and went further with other examples of how research is opening doors where we are beginning to look at anthropomorphism differently.
-Specifically about our Dotterel - sitting on that nest is his whole goal in life.
+But, she agreed with me and went further with other examples of how research is opening doors where we are beginning to understand anthropomorphism differently.
+Specifically about our Dotterel - incubating his eggs is his whole goal in life.
 It is well understood that birds have hard lives.
 This bird had flown thousands of miles precisely to do what he was doing on the day we saw him.
-They deserve some contentment, which in this case, is being a successful breeder.
-I was worried that every birder in Finland would make a visit to see this Dotterel and his nest would fail, But Anttu disagreed saying he had been a successful breeder the past couple of years.
+He deserved some contentment which, in this case, is being a successful breeder.
+I was worried that every birder in Finland would make a visit to see this Dotterel and his nest would fail.
+But Anttu disagreed saying this Dotterel had been a successful breeder for the past couple of years.
 Finnature will, apparently, monitor this.
-Anttu is likely to be a part of this monitoring.
+Anttu may take part in this monitoring.
 I worried less.

-In the 2nd edition of Birds of Europe, the author wrote this: "Nest is a bare scrape.
+In the 2nd edition of Birds of Europe, the author wrote this about the male Dotterel: "Nest is a bare scrape.
 Male does most of incubation and care of young.
 Some males are extremely tame just before eggs hatch" (page142).

 On the list of my five favorite birds I put the Eurasian Dotterel in my number two spot.
 My number one bird is still coming up.
 But, after looking at my photos again and writing this blog entry, I wish I had made the Dotterel my number one.
-What a great bird.
+On any trip there always seems to be one bird that I become attached to.
+On this trip it was this bird.

 No comments: